-NOTE 1 Determinations of whether the noise emission at the operator position or at the bystander positions contains prominent discrete tones and/or is impulsive in character are specified in Annex D and Annex E, respectively.
+NOTE 1 Determination of whether the noise emission at the operator position or at the bystander positions contains prominent discrete tones is specified in Annex D.

 Measurements of the C-weighted peak emission sound pressure level, L{pCpeak} , shall be carried out at the microphone positions specified in 8.6 if any of the C-weighted peak sound pressure levels at the specified positions exceeds 120 dB.